 A---B---C topic / \ D---E---F---G---H master

-Warning: Running git merge with uncommitted changes is discouraged: while possible, it leaves you in a state that is hard to back out of in the case of a conflict.
+Warning: Running git merge with non-trivial uncommitted changes is discouraged: while possible, it may leave you in a state that is hard to back out of in the case of a conflict.

 Perform the merge and commit the result.
 This option can be used to override --no-commit.